 Each school will comply with the laws regarding fire drills as enacted by the General Assembly.
 Specific instructions will be formulated so that every person in the building knows how to evacuate by the most expedient route.
 Each classroom will have the evacuation route posted clearly by the exit door.
-Fire drills will be held each week for the first month of school and once a month thereafter.

-Other emergency drills will be conducted according to policy.
+All emergency drills will be conducted according to policy.
 Specific instructions will be conveyed to every person in the building as to what to do during each emergency drill situation.
 (PCPS policy reference: EB/EBCB)